Skip to main content

 • server.key – Your private key.
 Use this file (or its PEM content) in Nango as Private Key.

 • server.crt – The digital certificate.
-Upload this file when creating the Connected App (under Use digital signatures).
+Upload this file when creating the External Client App (under Enable JWT Bearer Flow).

 Steps: